josearias210/DDD/README.md

     }
 ```

 Almost always a class marked as IAggregateRoot, must extend Entity class.
-We will see these later
+We will see these later.

 #### IRepository<T>

-Interface that is used to mark a class that is going to be a repository for an IAggregateRoot.
+Interface that is used to mark a class that is going to be a repository for an IAggregateRoot class.

 ```csharp
     public class OrderRepository : IRepository<Order>
     {
     }
 ```
-*Why don't you have the basic methods of crud? * this comes from the library documentation, but the short answer would be because we cannot guarantee that the IAggregateRoot allow all the basic operations of the crud, also the generic names in the actions are always avoided
+**Why don't you have the basic methods of crud?** this comes from the library documentation, but the short answer would be because we cannot guarantee that the IAggregateRoot allow all the basic operations of the crud, also the generic names in the actions are always avoided

 #### IBusinessRule